fantastic-octo-garbanzo/FNotepad/README.md

 ![GitHub](https://img.shields.io/github/license/fantastic-octo-garbanzo/FNotepad)

 ## About
-[FNotepad][6] is a notepad and texteditor written in Java, availible in German, English, French and Italian.
+[FNotepad][6] is a notepad and texteditor written in Java, availible in German, English, French, Italian and Spanish.

 ## Features
 - File operations